illiniLaundry/illiniLaundry-iOS/README.md

 1. Add fetching for single dorms
 2. Add favorites and implement MyDormsViewController
 3. Fully implement GenericDormViewController once fetching single dorm is supported
+4. Find the proper place to add endRefreshing
-4. Comment and refactor code more thoroughly
+5. Comment and refactor code more thoroughly

 ## Pages